ndrean/Fetch-Post-FormData/readme.md

-## Post a form with fetch and use FormData and render asynchronously the data
+## Post a form with fetch and use FormData and render data from an API asynchronously

 Displayed at: <http://postFormData.surge.sh>

+API used to POST : <https://reqres.in/api/users/>

 Declare an `async` rendering function: